-- Be sure to use nonmetal utensils in the microwave.
+- Always use non-metal utensils and dishes in the microwave.

-- Paper plates, cups, and napkins can be used in the microwave.
-But don’t use foil-lined paper products, paper towels that include nylon or synthetic fibers, or newspaper.
+- Paper plates, cups, and napkins can be used in the microwave, but don’t use foil-lined paper products, paper towels with nylon or synthetic fibers, or newspaper.

-- To ensure that food cooks fully and evenly in the microwave oven, stir food and turn dishes periodically while they’re cooking.
+- To ensure that food cooks fully and evenly in a microwave oven, stir food and turn dishes periodically while they’re cooking.

-- Remove large bones from meat before microwaving it because the dense bone may keep the area around it from cooking.
+- Remove large bones from meat before microwaving, as dense bones may hinder cooking.

-- Paper towels around sandwiches, rolls, or other baked goods will absorb moisture that would otherwise make the food soggy.
+- Wrapping a paper towel around sandwiches, rolls, or other baked goods can help absorb moisture and prevent sogginess.

-- Thick-skinned foods, such as potatoes, squash, and tomatoes, trap steam during microwave cooking.
-Pierce the skins before cooking to allow steam to escape.
+- Thick-skinned foods like potatoes, squash, and tomatoes can trap steam, so pierce their skins before microwaving them to allow steam to escape.